 Costochondral separation symptoms

-- The initial pain may subside, only to gradually get worse again.
+- Your initial pain may subside, only to gradually become worse again over time.

 What is a Costochondral separation?

 A Costochondral separation occurs when one or more ribs become separated from the costochondral joint at the sternum.
 It can be very painful, especially when breathing deeply, and can take several months to fully recover.

 Ribs attach to the sternum via cartilage.
 The costochondral joints are the joints formed by the ribs and the cartilage.

 A separation of the bone from the cartilage is similar to a joint dislocation.
 This injury may also be known as a separated rib.

 A separation of one of the costochondral joints usually occurs after an impact, for example, falling onto the side of your body.
 Or being hit by something.
 Violent twisting movements can also result in a costochondral separation as can coughing violently.